ibrahimyilmaz04/SegRenal-Frozen-Section-Kidney-Segmentation/README.md

-# SegRenal-Frozen-Section-Kidney-Segmentation
-Official implementation of SegRenal: AI-driven segmentation model for frozen section kidney transplant biopsies using deep learning architectures (UNet, DenseNet-UNet, ResNet-UNet).
-Includes scripts for training, inference, external validation, and Bland–Altman analysis.
+SegRenal: AI-driven segmentation of frozen-section kidney biopsies.
+This repository contains pretrained models and full inference + post-processing pipeline.
+Dataset is NOT included due to privacy.